coderbaozi/bollo-cli/README.md

 ---
-name: 'bollo-cli'
+'bollo-cli'
-description: 'A vue Template'
+description: 'A CLI to quickly develop your application'
 ---